rafamadriz/TOP-landing-page/README.md

-* practicing with simple a landing page.
+* A simple landing page